 Otto, in his illness, which involved many months in and out of hospital, never lost his sense of humour.
 He was always polite and thankful for all the tender loving care he received at St. Mary’s Hospital and Camrose Home Care.
 A special thanks to all of them.

-A private memorial service will be held at Bethel Lutheran Church at a later date..
+A private memorial service was held at Bethel Lutheran Church.

 If family and friends so desire, memorial contributions in Otto's memory may be made to the Canadian Lutheran World Relief, Camrose Neighbor Aid, or a charity of one's choice.